An event to bring together anyone working to encourage and enable positive health, social and environmental change.

 WEDNESDAY 1 NOVEMBER > WELCOME RECEPTION

-All conference delegates are invited to attend the conference welcome reception.
-Come down to the main conference exhibtion and networking area at Hotel Spiwak and enjoy the complimentary evening of networking and refreshments, guests will also be invited to collect their programme and delegate badge early to miss the morning rush the following day.
+Come down and enjoy the complimentary evening of networking and refreshments, guests will also be invited to collect their programme and delegate badge early to miss the morning rush the following day.

-Drinks and Canapes will be served for all guests from 5.30 pm.
+Drinks and Canapes will be served for all guests from 6.00 pm.

 THURSDAY 2 NOVEMBER > CONFERENCE DAY ONE